Aldec60/salusfy-custom/README.md

 # Salus IT500 – Custom Fork (by Aldec60)

 Custom component for Home Assistant, compatible with **Salus IT500 thermostats** (cloud mode).

+The Salus IT500 has 2 zones, the first one on the device itself, the second is a remote device (an IT300TX module).

+Here is the working adaptation to connect the 2 zones Z1 and Z2 to HA

 This fork adds **multi-zone (Z1/Z2) support**, better temperature synchronization, and modern async handling.

 ---